 I had the pleasure of spending my afternoon and evening downtown today – soaking in the start of the 2012 World Choir Games here in Cincinnati.
 It was an amazing experience and I can’t wait to see what the next ten days will bring!

 Over the next ten days, you’ll be able to find all kinds of choral events and competitions.
 Most of the events are downtown (The Aronoff, The Masonic Temple, Christ Church Cathedral, The School for the Creative and Performing Arts, and other venues).
-They also have free “Friendship Concerts” all over town (free WCG events are on our Event Calendar).
+They also have free “Friendship Concerts” all over town.

 The Games kicked off today with a parade and the World Choir Games Opening Ceremony.